OPL2LPT: an AdLib sound card for the parallel port

 The OPL2LPT sound card#

 Recently, the 8-Bit Guy released a video about an AdLib sound card for the parallel port, the OPL2LPT.
 While current motherboards don’t have a parallel port anymore, it’s easy to add a PCI-Express one.
-I bought a pre-soldered OPL2LPT and a few days later, it was at my doorstep:
+I bought a pre-soldered OPL2LPT and a few days later, it was in my milk box:

 OPL2LPT sound card